Rebecca St. James: Return to touring, Dawn, and Kingdom Come (2017–present)

-After several years of musical hiatus, St. James recorded and released a cover of "Amazing Grace", with her brothers Joel and Luke Smallbone of the band for King & Country.
+After several years of musical hiatus, St. James recorded and released a cover of "Amazing Grace", with her brothers Joel and Luke Smallbone of the band For King & Country.
 The song was released in October 2017.
 She also toured with for King & Country and Casting Crowns on a Christmas tour, and released a live duet with for King & Country of their song "The Proof of Your Love".
-St. James later joined the "Greatest Hits Live" tour from November 2018 and continued through May 2019, with Point of Grace, Avalon, Nicole C. Mullen, Bob Carlisle and NewSong.
+St. James later joined the "Greatest Hits Live" tour from November 2018 and continued through May 2019 with Point of Grace, Avalon, Nicole C. Mullen, Bob Carlisle, and NewSong.

 On 10 January 2019, St. James announced that she was writing music for a new album with frequent collaborator Tedd T. and that she had signed with Heritage Music Group, an imprint of Bethel Music.
 On 29 April 2020, St. James announced via Facebook live that her new album would be titled Dawn, although she later clarified in an Instagram post that Dawn would be an EP rather than a full-length record.
 The EP's first single, "Battle Is the Lord's", was released on 12 June 2020 and features guest artist Brandon Lake.
 Dawn was released on 24 July 2020.
-On 28 August 2020, St. James was featured on the acoustic version of for KING & COUNTRY's single "Together", which also featured Cory Asbury.
+On 28 August 2020, St. James was featured on the acoustic version of For King & Country's single "Together", which also featured Cory Asbury.

-On 22 October 2021, St. James released the single "Kingdom Come" featuring her brothers for KING & COUNTRY.
-The song is the lead single from her tenth studio album, Kingdom Come, which was released 25 March 2022.
-The second single from the album, "Praise", was released on 18 February 2022.
+On 22 October 2021, St. James released the single "Kingdom Come" featuring her brothers, For King & Country.
+The song is the lead single from her tenth studio album, Kingdom Come, which was released on 25 March 2022.
+The second single from the album, "Praise", was released on 18 February 2022.Unsung Hero, a film based on the lives of St. James and her family, was released via Lionsgate in April 2024.
+St. James made a brief cameo in the film as a flight attendant.
+The film grossed $21.2 million at the global box office.
+She contributed two songs to the film’s soundtrack, both collaborations with For King & Country.
+On 4 February 2025, St. James released a new book titled Lasting Ever: Faith, Music, Family, and Being Found by True Love.
+The book is co-authored with her husband, Cubbie Fink.
+On 9 May 2025, St. James released a new version of her song "You Make Everything Beautiful" with featured vocals from her daughters Gemma and Imogen.

 Personal life

-St. James is originally from Australia but moved with her family to the United States at age 14.
-She currently resides in Nashville, Tennessee.
-Two of her brothers, Joel and Luke Smallbone, formed the band for King & Country.
+At age 19, she became a member of the City Church of Franklin (formerly known as the First Baptist Church of Franklin).
+Two of her brothers, Joel and Luke Smallbone, began the band For King & Country in 2007.